mohak1/Linear-Regression-in-PyTorch/README.md

 # Linear-Regression-in-PyTorch
+Just started learning PyTorch, made my first program using this powerful framework.
-A simple Linear Regression code in PyTorch.
+This is a simple regression code in PyTorch.